Green is great. We love green. On trees, plants, and my sweet little indoor succulent garden by the window.

 If you are colouring with cool-based colours, follow the root touch-up application instructions to reduce the amount of time the colour processes on your lengths.
 If you are touching-up your roots only, then you don’t need to apply permanent colour to your lengths every time you colour.
 If your hair is porous or damaged, or if you colour quite regularly to stay on top of regrowth, then it is best to avoid applying permanent colour to your lengths every time you colour, to avoid a build-up of colour and tone.

 Toners Gone Wild:

-This is a hard one to fix because the problem usually is in damaged, porous ends or lengths of your hair.
-You can’t colour your way out of very damaged hair and you won’t get correct colour results on very damaged hair.
 Your best option is usually to trim the damaged ends, and to avoid exposing your hair to unnecessary processes as much as possible in the future.

 The best way to balance and correct (remove) unwanted green tones is to add some warm tones to your colour.

 Warm tones are on the opposite side of the colour wheel to cool green tones, and they will counter-balance and correct unwanted green tones.

 If you have visible green tones, you need to reintroduce some warmer pigments into your colour to balance the unwanted green tones.